How We Deliver for Council District 1

 -

 Small businesses are the engine of Council District 1, and City Hall has been treating them like an afterthought.
-District 1 Open for Business is my commitment to make it easier to open, operate, and grow a business here, while keeping our commercial corridors clean, safe, and active.
+CD 1 Open for Business is my commitment to make it easier to open, operate, and grow a business here, while keeping our commercial corridors clean, safe, and active.
 That includes the storefronts we all know, and the new era of local digital business owners who run online shops, creative studios, content businesses, consulting, and services from right here in the neighborhood.

 My plan starts with speed and simplicity: a one-stop small business help desk in the Council office, a clear permit roadmap, and weekly escalation with City departments to unblock the projects that get stuck.
 We will push for faster approvals for storefront improvements, outdoor dining, signage, and tenant buildouts, and we will publish basic performance metrics so the system stops hiding behind excuses.
 For digital entrepreneurs, we will help connect them to local opportunities, pop-ups, vendor pipelines, and City contracting paths that are usually hard to access.